 - Master of Business Taxation (MBT)

-Provides flexible scheduling by admitting students in either fall or spring semester and allowing completion of the program on a full-time or part-time basis.
+Provides flexible scheduling by admitting students in the fall, spring, or summer term and allowing completion of the program on a full-time or part-time basis.

 Allows students to build a custom program that meets their needs (60% of the required credits are elective courses in finance, marketing, supply chain and operations management, information systems and taxation).

 Provides the courses necessary for students with an undergraduate degree in finance to sit for the CPA Examination.

 Offers a "tax track" for students interested in a career in tax.